avinetworks/avi-helm-charts/docs/AKO/public_clouds.md

 #### GCP Side Preparation

-* Kubernetes clusters hosted in GCP are already running applications connected to the backend VPC subnet.
+* Kubernetes / Openshift clusters running in their own dedicated VPC.
 * Kubernetes and Openshift cluster node VM’s should have **IP forwarding** enabled in the [GCP VM's](https://cloud.google.com/vpc/docs/using-routes#canipforward).
 * Create a dedicated backend VPC for each of the clusters.

 #### AVI side preparation

-* Create an GCP cloud in Avi.
+* Create a GCP cloud in Avi.
 Skip this step if the IaaS cloud is already created.
 * Create a Service Engine group for each cluster.
 * Override the backend vpc subnet in each of the SEG.
   * If there are two clusters `cluster1` and `cluster2`